June 6, 2016

 that turns lost souls into religious ones.

-It is taken from [the speech of Capaneus at book III, line 661 of the Thebaid of] Statius, the poet of ancient Naples.
-The word deos means "fear" [in Greek]; written with theta instead of delta [that is, theos] it means "God."
-The kingly prophet David speaks of lightning as God's missiles, as in Psalm 144:6: "Send out Your arrows and throw the people into turmoil," and Psalm 77:17 and 18: "Your arrows flew all over; the voice of Your thunder was in the whirlwind."
-And at Job 40:9: "Is your arm like God's arm? and is the sound of your voice like His?"
+The kingly prophet David speaks of lightning as God's missiles in Psalm 144:6: "Send out Your arrows and throw the people into turmoil," and in Psalm 77:1718: "Your arrows flew all over; the voice of Your thunder was in the whirlwind."
+And at Job 40:9: "Is your arm like God's arm?
+And is the sound of your voice like His?"

 From the Emblemas morales (1610) of Sebastián de Covarrubias y Orozco (Emblem 101).